 One day a couple years ago, my 86-year-old Mom told me that crocheting had been making her middle finger sore for the past couple years and she wasn’t sure she would be able to continue crocheting.
-I wanted to help and after doing research on what is available, I decided to design one for her myself.
+I wanted to help.
+After extensive research, I decided to design one for her myself.
 It had to be comfortable and made from a natural product, no plastic or metal.

 So, I went about creating a design for my hooks.
-I was able to bring my first prototype to TNNA last year and found several very experienced crocheters who were happy to suggest changes they felt would improve the hooks.
+I was able to bring my first prototype to TNNA and found several very experienced crocheters who were happy to suggest changes they felt would improve the hooks.
 I made the suggested changes on my second attempt and sent some out to the people who helped me, as well as to some local yarn shop owners.
-The overall response was very good but I wanted them to be the best so I made a couple small changes and now they are exactly what I wanted.
+The response was great but I wanted them to be the best so I made a couple small changes and now they are exactly what I want.

 I gave one to my Mom and she proceeded to knit a beautiful afghan (in what she told me is record time).
 She also told me that it did not hurt her middle finger at all.
 Now she won’t use any other hook.
 I was so excited to think that I could do that for her.